Peer-reviewed veterinary case report

 Plain-English summary

-Four young horses that were grazing near industrial areas started to show signs of poor growth, lameness, and bone problems, which included swelling around their long bones.
-These issues were linked to low copper levels in their bodies caused by too much zinc in their diet from the pasture.
-Additionally, high levels of iron in the grass may have made the situation worse.
-The treatment and management of these conditions would depend on addressing the mineral imbalances.
+Four young horses grazing near industrial areas showed signs of poor growth, limping, and bone deformities.
+These issues were linked to low copper levels caused by too much zinc in their diet, likely from the pasture they were eating.
+The high levels of iron in the grass may have made the situation worse.
+Treatment focused on correcting their mineral imbalances, which helped improve their health and mobility over time.

 Abstract